gapml/CV/docs/index.md

 The Gap framework extensively uses a number of open source applications/modules.
 The following applications and modules will be downloaded onto your computer/laptop when the package **OR** setup file is installed.

-  1. Artifex's Ghostscript - extracting text from text PDF
-  2. ImageMagic's Magick - extracting image from scanned PDF
-  3. Google's Tesseract - OCR of scanned/image captured text
-  4. NLTK (Natural Language Toolkit) - stemming/lemmatizer/parts of speech annotation
-  5. unidecode - romanization of latin character codes
-  6. numpy - high performance in-memory arrays (tensors)
+  1. numpy - high performance in-memory arrays (tensors)
-  7. HDF5 - high performance of on-disk data (tensors) access
+  2. HDF5 - high performance of on-disk data (tensors) access
-  8. openCV - image manipulation and processing for computer vision
+  3. openCV - image manipulation and processing for computer vision
-  9. imutils - image manipulation for computer vision
+  4. imutils - image manipulation for computer vision

 ## Pip Installation: